 Jansson uses UTF-8 as the character encoding.
 All JSON strings must be valid UTF-8 (or ASCII, as it's a subset of UTF-8).
-Normal null terminated C strings are used, so JSON strings may not contain embedded null characters.
-All other Unicode codepoints U+0001 through U+10FFFF are allowed.

-'''
+All Unicode codepoints U+0000 through U+10FFFF are allowed, but you must use length-aware functions if you wish to embed NUL bytes in strings.

 json_t json_string (const char value)

-'''

 Return value: New reference.
-Returns a new JSON string, or NULL on error. value must be a valid UTF-8 encoded Unicode string.
+Returns a new JSON string, or NULL on error. value must be a valid null terminated UTF-8 encoded Unicode string.

-'''

-json_t json_string_nocheck (const char value)
+json_t json_stringn (const char value, size_t len)

-'''